kylegranger/showme/ROADMAP.md

 - Weighted graph
 - Mixed graph.

 Laplacian matrix = Degree matrix – Adjacency matrix

 Are these sparse matrices, for when the number of nodes is relatively large (in the 1000's)?
+I need to figure out how the nalgebra package does this with their `DMatrix`.

+TODO:  Compute `closeness` and `betweenness` for each node.
+And because the latter depends upon the shortest paths found by the former, it would make sense to compute both them at the same time.

+As this is not a trivial computation (for 13K nodes, for instance), we might consider exporting the graph (all the edges), with whatver else metadata we need (e.g., for 'good node'), and then import that file that would do the heavy math, outside of the crawler.

+There are several algorithms for finding the `shortest path in an unweighted graph`.

 ---
 ### Red teaming:  view the network in realtime.